pokt-network/poktroll/modular_summit.md

 make go_develop_and_test
 ```

+This builds everything and runs all our unit & integration (not E2E) tets.

-## Run a LocalNet
+## LocalNet

-Start up a new LocalNet:
+Start up a new LocalNet in a different directory:

 ```bash
 cd ~/workspace/pocket/poktroll